d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-dog.md

 In this competition, we attempt to identify 120 different breeds of dogs.
 The data set used in this competition is actually a subset of the famous ImageNet data set.
 Different from the images in the CIFAR-10 data set used in the previous section, the images in the ImageNet data set are higher and wider and their dimensions are inconsistent.

-Figure 9.17 shows the information on the competition's webpage.
+:numref:`fig_kaggle_dog` shows the information on the competition's webpage.
 In order to submit the results, please register an account on the Kaggle website first.

 ![Dog breed identification competition website.
 The data set for the competition can be accessed by clicking the "Data" tab.](../img/kaggle-dog.png)
 :width:`600px`
+:label:`fig_kaggle_dog`

 First, import the packages or modules required for the competition.